bbatsov/blog/_posts/2011-05-12-jvm-langs-clojure.markdown

 the src directory of distribution), which is automatically loaded from the .jar file when Clojure starts.
 The file **user.clj**, if found in the classpath, will be auto-loaded as well.
 You can leverage this to cause code to run when Clojure starts.
+Reading the code in core.clj is a very good way to get started with language and see how real Clojure hackers work.

 When core.clj is loaded you will have the language as described herein fully available.
 Try: